jgkramer/jgkramer.github.io/_drafts/post7_demand.md

 #### Real Example 2: Staggering vs. Parallel Use of Equipment

-The second example is more realistic, and reflects the electricity usage over 6 days of friends with an electric vehicle.
-Visible in the chart is the overnight charging of the EV at a power of 8 kW (scheduled to end at 6:00 am, and start however long is needed before that to fully charge the car), as well as the running of their pool filter at ~1.5 kW from 5:00 to 11:00 am.
+The second example is more realistic, and reflects the electricity usage over 6 days of San Diego-based friends with an electric vehicle.
+Visible in the chart is the overnight EV charging at 8 kW of power (scheduled to end at 6:00 am, and start however long is needed before that to fully charge the car), as well as the running of their pool filter at about 1.5 kW from 5:00 to 11:00 am.

 ![Overlapping equipment](/assets/images/post7_overlap.png)

+The 1 hour overlap of EV charging and pool filter runnning causes the electricity consumption in each of the four 15-minute periods between 5 and 6am to be about 0.4 kWh higher.
+Starting (and stopping) the pool filter an hour later would leave total energy consumption exactly the same (about 40 kWh per day).
+But eliminating the overlap would reduce **peak demand** during this period by 1.3 kW from 9.64 kW to 8.34 kW.
+In the Nevada fixed-rate plan described above, this would save about $10 per month.
+Under a demand-based rate plan in San Diego, where demand is priced at $30 / kW, this would save $40 per month.[^2]

+[^2].
+Again, this is an motivating example.
+In the real world, utilities often offer separate plans for EV owners, with EV charging separately metered.

+For actual commercial and industrial users, with electricity usage hundreds or thousands the magnitudes described here, intelligently sequencing the operation of power-hungry equipment to avoid overlaps if possible can have a meaningful impact on cost and grid stability (as can selecting the time of day they are used under TOU plans).

 ### Rate Structures in Different States